 You can run a Nebraska license plate lookup free to disclose the full story of a Nebraska-registered automobile.
 No credit card or subscription is needed to use the Nebraska VIN lookup service.

-Here’s what you can achieve with the ne license lookup:
+Here’s what you can achieve with the new license lookup:

 - Previous Ownership: The Nebraska license plate history can give you ownership details of a particular car and tell you the number of previous owners.

-- Check for theft cases: A VIN lookup allows you to see whether there’s an active theft case about the car and recover previous theft records if available.
+- Check for theft cases: A license plate lookup allows you to see whether there’s an active theft case about the car and recover previous theft records if available.

 How to Decode a Nebraska VIN?

-The Code of Federal Regulations and the Society of Automotive Engineers requires the VIN to have seven parts.
+The Code of Federal Regulations and the Society of Automotive Engineers require the VIN to have seven parts.
 It has 17-characters that include letters and numbers organized in sections.

 Each section and character have a different meaning and value that describes the following: